F5Bot alternative · Updated August 2026

 7 days · cancel anytime · your agent never posts for you

-Let us be clear about this first, because it is true.
+Let us be clear about the part that is still true.
 F5Bot has been around for years, it is run by a single operator, and it does one thing well: it emails you when your keyword shows up on Reddit, Hacker News or Lobsters.
-It is fast, it is quietly reliable, and it is free for up to 200 keywords.
+It is fast and quietly reliable.
 A lot of good founders got their first customers off nothing but F5Bot alerts, and that is a real endorsement, not a backhanded one.

 Where free stops being enough

-The ceiling is not quality, it is scope.
-F5Bot watches three places, and it treats every match the same.
-That means the work of deciding who is actually a buyer, and the work of writing every reply, stays entirely with you.
-It is fine at ten alerts a week.
-It gets heavy when the volume climbs.
+The ceiling is not just scope now, it is also keyword count.
+F5Bot watches three places and treats every match the same, and its free tier only stretches to 5 keywords.
+That means the work of deciding who is actually a buyer, and the work of writing every reply, stays entirely with you — on a shrinking free allowance.

 • Three sources only.
 Reddit, Hacker News and Lobsters.
 Buyers asking on X, Quora, Indie Hackers or the open web are invisible to it.